johnnypesola/1dv608-php-project/README.md

 3. Place the 'App' and 'public' folders on your webserver (nginx or apache2).
 4. Configure a site using only the public folder as webroot.
 5. If you are using apache, then the .htaccess files should make the application work out of the box.
-6. If you are using nginx, you need to add the following line to the sites configuration file (in the location block) as
+6. If you are using nginx, you need to add the following line to the sites configuration file (in the location block) as  shown below.

+location / {
+      #... other options
+      try_files $uri $uri/ /index.php?url=$uri;

+}

+Allthough its not tested, the application should be able to run on apache2 for windows any further configuration.